Super-Protocol/docs/developers/index.md

 Please fill out this **[application form](https://forms.gle/8VyGcVdtvESfuw1w7)**.

 We anticipate an overwhelming number of requests, so please be patient.
-This will be a highly selective process.
-We plan to begin this exercise in mid-September 2023 with the core closed group of developers and then gradually add new members.
+This will be a highly selective process - our development team is relatively small and we can only support a limited number of developers at a time.
+We plan to begin in mid-September 2023 with a core group and gradually add new members.

 Any questions may be addressed to our [Discord](https://discord.com/invite/superprotocol) server.